-An added benefit is that it’s customisable too, so you can build an interface that houses all your data in an easily accessible way.
+In the fight of GA4 vs UA, an added benefit for GA4 is that it’s customisable too, so you can build an interface that houses all your data in an easily accessible way.

 Comparing segments is a key part of analyzing your data.
 It allows you to see how different groups of users interact with your website, so you can make better decisions about your marketing and product strategy.

 For example, you might want to compare the behavior of new users vs. returning users or compare the behavior of users in different geographical regions.

 In Universal Analytics, comparing segments can be a bit of a pain.
 You have to manually select the segments you want to compare, and then switch back and forth between them to see the data.

 The process is more efficient in GA4.
 With GA4, you can easily add multiple segments to a report and then toggle between them with one click.

 UA was great at tracking metrics and collecting data, but it left the job of actually finding insights up to the user.
 Unfortunately, this meant that a lot of data went unused because most people didn’t have the time or expertise to sift through it all and find the gems.

 Google is using machine learning to change that with GA4.
 In a nutshell, machine learning is a type of artificial intelligence that allows computers to learn from data and make predictions.

 When it comes to analytics, GA4 will be able to “read” your data, identify patterns, and surface insights that you might not have found on your own.
 For instance, GA4 might identify a decline in conversions and automatically surface the root cause (e.g., a change in your pricing structure).